Combining Technical with Fundamental Analysis

 (3) Combining Technical and Fundamental Analysis

-Many of us believe that the most effective method of trading Forex or any other financial market is by combining technical and fundamental analysis.
+Many of us believe that the most effective way to trade Forex or any other financial market is by combining technical and fundamental analysis.

-Depending on the timeframe, the applied strategy, and the prevailing market conditions, there are times when fundamental and technical analysis can become irrelevant.
+Depending on the timeframe, strategy applied, and current market conditions, there are times when either fundamental or technical analysis may become less relevant.

-Table: The importance (weight) of technical and fundamental analysis of different strategies
+Table: The importance (weight) of technical and fundamental analysis across different strategies

 MARKET CONDITIONS / STRATEGY